Mike Denness and Indian cricket team incident

-Match referee Mike Denness, a former England captain, found six India players guilty of various offences during the second test match of India's 2001 tour of South Africa, played between 16-20 November 2001 at St George's Park, Port Elizabeth.
+Match referee Mike Denness, a former England captain, found six India players guilty of various offences during the second Test match of India's 2001 tour of South Africa, played between 16 and 20 November 2001 at St George's Park, Port Elizabeth.
 The severity of Denness's punishment to an unprecedented six players was viewed by the India media as motivated by racism, outraged the general public and remains controversial to this day.

 Second Test

-In the laws of cricket, tampering with the ball is a serious offence, and considered to be cheating.
-Tendulkar was caught on camera running his nail around the seam of the ball multiple times, clearly breaking the laws and spirit of the game.
-The other incidents were examples of players excessively appealing, and charging toward the Umpire at the Bowler's end.
-As there were multiple incidents involving multiple players, team captain Sourav Ganguly was also cited for failing to control his team's behaviour.
+In the laws of cricket, changing the condition of the ball is a serious offence, and considered to be illegal.
+Sachin Tendulkar was caught on camera running his nail around the seam of the ball, which was deemed by Denness as falling under rules against cleaning the ball without the umpires permission, but was widely reported as ball tampering.
+Four other players were charged with "excessive appealing", while Virender Sehwag faced an additional charge of running toward the umpire during his appeal.
+Team captain Sourav Ganguly was also cited for failing to control his team's behaviour.

 In addition to forfeiture of a certain percentage of their match fees, the following suspensions were handed to the Indian players: